Koenvisser/Haskell-World-Generation/test/README.md

 # Test Module

 This module contains tests for the Haskell-World-Generation library.
-It tests the Wave Function Collapse function.
+It tests the Wave Function Collapse function and Perlin noise.

 ## Running the Tests